micbay/RaceTimerAndController/README.md

 When a trigger occurs on a signal pin, a special immediately executing interrupt function, the `ISR()` will run.
 Within this function, the game controller will read, from the hardware registry, a single byte that represents the trigger state of every pin among an associated block of pins.

-In the case of the Arduino Nano, we are using a physical block of pins called `Port C`, that includes analog pins `A0-A3`, and whose state are represented by the registery byte, `PCINT1_vect`.
+In the case of the Arduino Nano, we are using a physical block of pins called `Port C`, that includes analog pins `A0-A3`, and whose state are represented by the registry byte, `PCINT1_vect`.
 This is how the game controller will determine when laps have been completed and which lanes, which triggers are related to.
 > ***Avoiding Unwanted Triggers*** - Because an interrupt is triggered by any measurable signal change, it's important that care is taken to minimize the chance that stray electromagnetic interference could induce a false trigger signal, unrelated to a valid lap completion.
 >
 > Folks having issues with false triggers can try some of the following techniques, that are commonly used to reduce, or eliminate, electrical noise from a system: